ppwebgui

 • Sequence: a text-area for PulsePins sequence text, a force-trigger checkbox, a readback-check checkbox, and a start button

 The clocking form exposes preset PLL profile strings from c++/pll_rules.hh through pulldown menus for both core_clk and int_clk, with 100M as the initial default choice.
-If ppwebgui starts from a nonstandard current PLL profile, the current value is still surfaced in the menu so the browser state remains accurate.
+If ppwebgui starts from a nonstandard PLL profile, the current value is shown in the menu so the browser state remains accurate.
+Non-preset frequency strings are accepted and resolved with the same Cyclone V PLL calculator as pllcalc.

 The trigger form uses the same semantic mode names as the CLI trigger tool: